-Though all the participating towns instructed to focus on Smart City agenda, the winners had a wide range of precedencies and plans including secured food source, better youth education, and transportation system.
+Though all the participating towns with fishing kayaks are instructed to focus on Smart City agenda, the winners had a wide range of precedencies and plans including secured food source, better youth education, and transportation system.
 There were key questions that participants needed to address, and Bridgewater’s delegates were successfully able to do that.

 Lessening the energy poverty was the $5 million winning proposals of Bridgewater.
 Energy poverty means difficulty to obtain modern energy services, and just to fill that gap, more than 10% of the Bridgewater family’s income is allotted to energy costs instead of other much important necessities.